-Model H25 is equipped with a 10 micron in-line fuel filter between the fuel tank and the fuel pump.
+Model H38i is equipped with a 10 micron in-line fuel filter between the fuel tank and the fuel pump (low pressure pump).
 Replacement of this filter is recommended every 200 hours of operation or when contamination is suspected or found in the fuel.